-Thaw all components for NAD+ and/or NADH assay according to instructions in the table on page 5 before the assay.
+Thaw all components for NAD+ and/or NADH assay according to the instructions in the table on page 5 before the assay.

-- A. BUFFER A Ready to use - B. NAD+ stabilizing reagent Ready to use - C. NADH stabilizing reagent Ready to use - D. Enzyme Ready to use - E. Stop Solution Ready to use.
-If a precipitate forms in Stop Solution upon thawing, it should be redissolved by 5 min incubation at +37°C, and then cooled back down to 25°C before use.
-Do not shake Stop Solution vigorously. - F. Positive Control (buffer) Ready to use.
-(For further instructions see preparation of Positive Control) - G. 50 \muM NAD+ standard working stock add 25 μ L of 1 mM NAD+ standard stock (provided) into 475 μ L of deionized water, vortex.
+- A. BUFFER A Ready to use - B. NAD+ stabilizing reagent Ready to use - C. NADH stabilizing reagent Ready to use - D. Enzyme Ready to use - E. Stop solution Ready to use.
+If precipitate forms in Stop solution upon thawing, it should be redissolved by 5 min incubation at 37°C and then cooled back to 25°C before use.
+Do not shake Stop solution vigorously. - F. Positive control (buffer) Ready to use.
+(For further instructions, see preparation of Positive control.) - G. 50 \muM NAD+ standard working stock add 25 $\mu$ L of 1 mM NAD+ standard stock (provided) into 475 $\mu$ L of deionized water, vortex.
 Protect from light.
-(For further instructions see preparation of standards and preparation of Positive Control). - H. 10 μ M NADH standard working stock add 10 μ L of 1 mM NADH standard stock (provided) into 990 μ L of deionized water, vortex.
+(For further instructions, see preparation of standards and preparation of Positive control.) - H. 10 $\mu$ M NADH standard working stock add 10 $\mu$ L of 1 mM NADH standard stock (provided) into 990 $\mu$ L of deionized water, vortex.
 Protect from light.
-(For further instructions see preparation of standards and preparation of Positive Control). - I. Master Mix 1 bottle of Assay Color reagent (3 mL) should be mixed into 1 bottle of BUFFER C to create 1 bottle of Master Mix required for 1 plate of either NAD+ or NADH assay.
+(For further instructions, see preparation of standards and preparation of Positive control.) - I. Master mix 1 bottle of Assay color reagent (3 mL) should be mixed into 1 bottle of BUFFER C to create 1 bottle of the master mix required for 1 plate of NAD+ or NADH assay.
 Protect from light by keeping it in the original amber bottle.
 Do not shake vigorously.